demure/dotfiles/README.md

 I think my vimrc has improved a good deal ^__^
 It will now auto install Vundle if missing, and create undo/backup/swap paths.

+My PS1 is much simpl....
+Err, neater?
+The machine test is much more consise, and the git check quite useful.

 ######Plans:
 For tmux, I am still debating to use powerline or not...
-If I do decide I like it, I will probably try vim-powerline as well.
-One of the annoying issues is that the hacked fonts for mac don't look very good without anti-aliasing...
+~~If I do decide I like it, I will probably try vim-powerline as well.~~ _projects mereged_ One of the annoying issues is that the hacked fonts for mac don't look very good without anti-aliasing...
 And I don't like to use anti-aliasing...